austineamonn/Civ7EnhancedTownFocusInfo/README.md

 ### Features

-- Updated color yield preview
+- Updated color yield preview and added a setting to turn on/off
 - Trade Town now has +5 trade range yield
 - Added Fort Town yield preview